-- Change the batteries in your sprinkler controller and check your rain and freeze shut-off sensor to ensure it is
+- Check the batteries in your sprinkler controller, and check your rain and freeze shut-off sensor to ensure it is

 Subscribe to weekly WaterWise emails with water restriction updates and lawn watering recommendations based on Frisco's weather station data.

 Schedule a FREE Sprinkler System Check-up with a City of Frisco licensed irrigator.

 Report water waste in your neighborhood.